maxcabrera/data-structures/src/data-structures/singly-linked-list/readme.md

 - Access: O(N)

 ## Real life application
 Developing a game of cards we want to have a way to have all cards linked when they are in the deck.
-We would be able to shift()  to get the next  card on top of the pile and push() any new card to the bottom once is used.
+We would be able to shift()  to get the next  card on top of the pile.

 ## Summary
 Singly Linked Lists are an excellent alternative to arrays when insertion and deletion at the beginning are frequently required.